-- Failure to complete any of these steps may result in removal from the Honors College.
+- Failure to complete an experiential learning activity may result in removal from the Honors College.

 - Note for fall semester graduates: If you begin your final semester with one last experiential learning activity to complete, then you must complete it during your final semester.
-An annual report form will be sent in mid-November and due by the last day of fall classes.
+The annual report form will be in mid-October and is due by the last day of fall classes.